Rawrshak/Asset-Frameworks/Drafts/TextAssetMetadata.md

 ## Simple Summary

-The Text Asset Metadata standard formalizes Text NFTs such as Titles and Lore between games.
+The Text Asset Metadata framework creates a common guideline for text-based NFTs such as Titles and Lore between games.

 ## Abstract

-The Text Asset Metadata standard is `asset-properties` object in the Public Asset Metadata.
+The Text Asset Metadata framework is `asset-properties` object in the Public Asset Metadata.
 This contains the information for Text-based NFTs such as Titles and Lore.
 Text NFTs are used to convey in-game achievements and unlockable information about in-game content.
 Gamers are able to acquire these assets through gameplay or purchase.
 These NFTs may be used as keys or materials for future content such as unlockable content or asset crafting.

 ## Terminology